jnovak79/Vanilla-Framework-Blog-Cards/README.md

     SERVER_PORT=your_server_port
     API=your_API_url

+*Note that if the application initially does not connect to the API, you may need to add https:// to the beginning of it.

 ### Running the application

 1. In the terminal, type in the following command to bundle the files with webpack and build the CSS style sheet